Universally defining subrings in function fields: Reciprocity

 \section{Reciprocity}

 In this section, we prove a reciprocity law for Pfister forms over function fields, \Cref{T:Reciprocity-Main}.
 To state our result, we first need to consider an appropriate notion of dimension for (function) fields.
 For a field $K$, we denote by $\cd_2(K)$ the \emph{$2$-cohomological dimension} of $K$.
 We refer to \cite[Section VI.5]{Neu15} for a definition.
-Except for in the proof of \Cref{lem:transfer-surj-kernel}, we will only require the following well-known characterisation of $2$-cohomological dimension, which the reader may thus take as a definition. \begin{prop} Let $K$ be a field with $\charac(K) \neq 2$ and $n \in \nat$.
+Except for in the proof of \Cref{lem:transfer-surj-kernel}, we will only require the following characterisation of $2$-cohomological dimension deduced from well-known facts, which the reader may thus take as a definition. \begin{prop} Let $K$ be a field with $\charac(K) \neq 2$ and $n \in \nat$.
 Then $\cd_2(K) \leq n$ if and only if, for every finite separable field extension $L/K$, $I_q^{n+1} L = 0$. \end{prop} \begin{proof} It is a known characterisation of $p$-cohomological dimension for a prime number $p \neq \charac(K)$ that $\cd_p(K) \leq n$ if and only if, for every finite separable extension $L/K$, $H^{n+1}(L, \mu_p) = 0$, where $\mu_p$ is the group of $p$-th roots of unity with the usual action of the absolute Galois group of $L$; see for example the proof of \cite[Proposition 6.5.11]{Neu15}.
-For the case $p=2$, by the resolved Milnor Conjectures (see e.g.~\cite[Fact 16.2]{ElmanKarpenkoMerkurjev}), $H^{n+1}(L, \mu_2)$ is isomorphic as a group to $I^{n+1}_q L/I_q^{n+2} L$.
-Finally, we have $I^{n+1}_q L/I_q^{n+2} L = 0$ if and only if $I^{n+1}_q L = I^{n+2}_q L$ if and only if $I_q^{n+1} L = 0$ (for example by the Arason-Pfister Hauptsatz, \cite[Theorem 23.7~(1)]{ElmanKarpenkoMerkurjev}). \end{proof}
+For the case $p=2$, by the Milnor Conjectures (Theorem of Orlov--Vishik--Voevodsky, see e.g.~\cite[Fact 16.2]{ElmanKarpenkoMerkurjev}) $H^{n+1}(L, \mu_2)$ is isomorphic as a group to $I^{n+1}_q L/I_q^{n+2} L$.
+(In characteristic away from $2$, \cite{ElmanKarpenkoMerkurjev} write $H^{n+1}(L)$ for the Galois cohomology group $H^{n+1}(L, \mu_2)$, see the definition in \cite[§101, p.~402 and p.~404]{ElmanKarpenkoMerkurjev}, noting that the Galois module $\mu_2^{\otimes m}$ is isomorphic $\mathbb{Z}/2\mathbb{Z}$ for all $m$ since the absolute Galois group acts trivially on $\mu_2 = \{ \pm 1 \}$.)
+Finally, we have $I^{n+1}_q L/I_q^{n+2} L = 0$ if and only if $I^{n+1}_q L = I^{n+2}_q L$ if and only if $I_q^{n+1} L = 0$: indeed, the group $I^{n+1}_q L$ is by definition generated by the classes of $(n+1)$-fold Pfister forms, but by the Arason-Pfister Hauptsatz \cite[Theorem 23.7~(1)]{ElmanKarpenkoMerkurjev} an $(n+1)$-fold Pfister form whose class lies in $I^{n+2}_q L$ must be isotropic and hence its class is the zero element in $I^{n+1}_q L$, so $I^{n+1}_q L = I^{n+2}_q L$ is only possible if both groups are trivial. \end{proof}

 For an arbitrary field $K$, we define the \emph{$2$-dimension} $\dim_2(K) \in \mathbb{N} \cup \{ \infty \}$ to be $\cd_2(K)$ if $\charac(K) \neq 2$, and otherwise the quantity $d$ with $2^d = 2[K : K\pow{2}]$ (in other words, $\dim_2 K$ is $1$ plus the imperfect exponent of $K$ in the second case).